ruvnet/ds.js/docs/integrations/openrouter/high-availability.md

 # OpenRouter High Availability Guide

-This guide covers strategies and configurations for achieving high availability when using OpenRouter with DS.js.
+This guide covers strategies and configurations for achieving high availability when using OpenRouter with DSPy.ts.

 ## High Availability Configuration